deckgo/deckdeckgo/docs/docs/edit/app-edit-notes/app-edit-notes.md

 <deckgo-deck>
   <deckgo-slide-title>
     <h1 slot="title">My presentation title</h1>
-    <div slot="notes">A note regarding this particular slide</div>
+    <div slot="notes">A note regarding this particular slide

-And another note on a new line about it too.
+And another note on a new line about it too.</div>
   </deckgo-slide-title>
 </deckgo-deck>
 ```